wilsonmar/wilsonmar.github.io/_posts/2018-04-03-microsoft-ai.md

    Within the "Assets" category:

-   Datasets allow you to manage your data used in Machine Learning experiments.
-You can also version datasets as well to explore different formats or data content.
+   Datasets is where to manage data used in Machine Learning experiments.
+There, version datasets as well to explore different formats or data content.

-   Experiments keeps track of your Machine Learning projects and experiment runs.
+   Experiments tracks Machine Learning projects and experiment runs.

    Pipelines manage Machine Learning pipelines to boost efficiency when building Machine Learning models.

-   Models manage the models you build and share them.
+   Models manage the models built and shared.

    Endpoints deploy Machine Learning models as REST endpoints on AKS or ACI infrastructure.

-1. PROTIP: Clicking "+ New", then "Pipelines" is like clicking "Designer" and "+ New" Pipeline.
+1. PROTIP: Click "Pipelines".
+Clicking "+ New", then "Pipelines" is like clicking "Designer" and "+ New" Pipeline.
 Alternately, cursor up/down the left menu and press Enter to select.

    <a name="PipelineDiagram"></a>